SSR - Special Service Requests for Airlines

 Overview

-SSR (Special Service Request) codes are standardized codes used in communication with airlines to indicate specific services or requirements requested by the passenger.
-These may include meal preferences, medical needs, or special baggage (e.g., sports equipment).
+SSR (Special Service Request) codes are standardized codes used in communication with airlines to indicate specific services or requirements for a passenger.
+These can cover, for example, meal preferences, mobility assistance, medical needs, or special baggage (such as sports equipment).

 Purpose

-Ensure airlines are informed of guest-specific needs in advance.
+Ensure airlines are informed of passenger-specific needs in advance.

-Improve passenger experience by meeting requirements such as special meals or mobility assistance.
+Improve the traveller experience by fulfilling requests such as special meals or assistance at the airport.

 Comply with airline reporting standards and procedures for special requests.